soetedja/caching-app/README.md

 - **Cache Visualization**

-    This component visualizes the cache as a BLOCK memory.
+    This component visualizes the cache as a block memory.

 - **Request Queue Status**